webvimark/user-management/README.md

 2) Check AuthController::actionRegistration() how it works (*you can skip this part*)

-3) Define you view file for registration.
-Check example in *AuthHelper::layoutHandler()*
+3) Define your layout for registration.
+Check example in *AuthHelper::layoutHandler()*.
+Now use theming to change registraion.php file

 4) Define your own UserManagementModule::$registrationFormClass.
 In this class you can do whatever you want like validating custom forms and saving profiles